-\$5,872,865.00 has been committed this far from the fund to help grow the economy and offset the jobs lost from Entergy's Vermont Yankee (VY) power plant.
+\$6,470,865 has been committed this far from the fund to help grow the economy and offset the jobs lost due to the closure of Entergy's Vermont Yankee (VY) power plant.

 IMPORTANT: It must be noted that the data below are projections based on the job creation submitted for each project by the project owners using five year projections.
 Also, the jobs referenced in this section are working to replace the jobs that have left the region due to VY's closure.
 These are not new net jobs at this point.